John Sylvester

 As we demonstrate, our general framework implies for all these processes a gap of $\mathcal{O}(\log n)$ between the maximum load and average load, even when an arbitrary number of balls $m \geq n$ are allocated (heavily loaded case).
 Our analysis is inspired by a previous work of Peres, Talwar and Wieder (2010) for the $(1+\beta)$-process, however here we rely on the interplay between different potential functions to prove stabilization.

-The Complexity of Finding Optimal Subgraphs to Represent Spatial Correlation with Jessica Enright, Duncan Lee, Kitty Meeks and William Pettersson
+The Complexity of Finding and Enumerating Optimal Subgraphs to Represent Spatial Correlation with Jessica Enright, Duncan Lee, Kitty Meeks and William Pettersson

 Multiple Random Walks on Graphs: Mixing Few to Cover Many with Nicolás Rivera and Thomas Sauerwald